Hydrodynamics and survivability during post-main-sequence planetary engulfment: Wind tunnel numerical framework

-Global simulations of SB engulfment that account for changes in the internal structure of the post-MS star and the SB are computationally unfeasible because the scale of the flow in the vicinity of the SB is ${\approx}\max\lp R_\text{SB},R_a\rp\approx R_\text{Jup}$, while the scale of the inspiral and the star is $\approx\qty{1}{\astronomicalunit}\approx10^3R_\text{Jup}$.
-This disparity of scales motivates an approach that isolates the processes occurring at each scale, not only for computational feasibility and accuracy, but also for understanding the role of each of these processes and eventually the interplay between the processes at different scales.
-Here we perform simulations of the flow within a few $\max\lp R_\text{SB},R_a\rp$ of the SB, which we model as a rigid object.
-Our objective is to understand the morphology of the flow in the vicinity of the SB, and the forces acting on the SB.
-Quantitative measurements of these forces will allow us to perform approximate numerical integration of the inspiral trajectory.
-This approach allows inexpensive yet reasonably accurate exploration of a much larger region of parameter space, which makes it useful for population synthesis models that statistically constrain planetary formation.
+Global simulations of planetary engulfment that account for changes in the internal structure of the post-MS star and the SB are computationally challenging and expensive because they involve two vastly different scales.
+The scale of the flow in the vicinity of the SB is \( {\approx}\max\lp R_\text{SB},R_a\rp\approx R_\text{Jup} \), while the scale of the orbit and the star is \( \approx\qty{1}{\astronomicalunit}\approx10^3R_\text{Jup} \).
+This disparity of scales motivates isolating the processes occurring at each scale, not only for computational feasibility and accuracy, but also to understand the role of each of these processes and eventually the interplay between the processes at different scales.
+Here we perform simulations of the flow within a few \( \max\lp R_\text{SB},R_a\rp \) of the SB\@.
+We aim to understand the morphology of the flow in the vicinity of the SB, and the forces acting on it.
+Measurements of these forces allow numerical integration of the equation of motion of the SB inside the star.
+This approach allows inexpensive yet reasonably accurate exploration of a much larger region of parameter space.

-We use the ``wind tunnel'' numerical setup introduced in \citep{MacLeod2017}, and illustrated in Figure~\ref{fig:setup}.
-We simulate a local domain in the frame of the engulfed SB, and we supply a time-independent and spatially uniform ``wind'' from the $-\hat{x}$ direction.
-The initial conditions are determined by the set of parameters $\varepsilon_\rho$, $q$, $R_\text{SB}/R_a$, and the density at $y=0$.
-We set this density to $\qty{1}{\gram\per\cubic\centi\meter}$ for simplicity, although this value does not change the morphology of the flow and therefore the drag coefficients.
-Hydrostatic equilibrium in the envelope relates $\varepsilon_\rho$ and $q$ to the upstream Mach number $\mathcal{M}$ as
+We use the ``wind tunnel'' numerical setup \citep{MacLeod2017}, illustrated in Figure~\ref{fig:setup}.
+We simulate a local domain in the frame of the engulfed SB, and we supply a time-independent ``wind'' from the \( -\hat{x} \) direction.
+The flow morphology (and therefore the drag coefficients) is uniquely determined by a set of dimensionless parameters: the mass ratio \( q\equiv M_\text{SB}/M_\text{enc} \), the dimensionless density gradient \( \varepsilon_\rho \) (equation~\ref{eq:eps_rho}), the mach number \( \mathcal{M} \), and the ratio between geometrical and gravitational radii \( R_\text{SB}/R_a \).
+The equation of hydrostatic equilibrium for the envelope \citep{MacLeod2017} relates these parameters as